daniel-molina/visualequation/README.md

 should give the same valid output (the current last version of pip).

-### Installing visualequation using pip
+### Installing visualequation

-The fastest way is to download it and install from PyPI the latest packaged version.
-Just do the following
+The simplest way is to use the last packaged version of visualequation in PyPI.
+To download and install, just do the following

 $ python3 -m pip install --user --upgrade visualequation

+That is all.

 On the other hand, if you want to install the development version, follow the next instructions.
 First, get the sources